adaa-polsl/RuleKit/README.md

 |:--:|
 | Figure 6.1.
 RapidMiner wizard for specifying user's rules, preferred conditions/attributes, and forbidden conditions/attributes.  |

-The XML experimental files for test cases discussed in the GuideR paper can be found [here](examples)
+The XML experimental files for test cases discussed in the GuideR paper can be found [here](examples).
+The investigated datasets are:
+* [*seismic-bumps*](data/seismic-bumps) - forecasting high energy seismic bumps in coal mines,
+* [*methane*](data/methane) - predicting methane concentration in a coal mine,
+* [*bmt*](data/bmt) - analyzing factors contributing to the patients’ survival following bone marrow transplants.

 # 7. Library API